geostyler/geostyler/CONTRIBUTING.md

 ### Creating a branch

-Now you have updated your local master branch, you can create a branch based on it.
+Now you have updated your local main branch, you can create a branch based on it.

 * Create a branch and switch to it: